 Always store in an air-tight container in the fridge.
 To reheat, you can microwave in 30 second increments until warmed throughout.
 You could also pop into the oven at 350 degrees F and check after 5-8 minutes!

-What should I serve with Asian Steak Rolls?
+What should I serve with this Asian steak dish?

 Skip the take out and make your own delicious spread with some tasty sides.
 You could even make your own homemade buffet of options using some of the recipes below!